All Episodes

 Were you telling anybody about this when you were doing this?

-Oh, the way I was doing that?
+Oh, when I was doing that?

-I mean, you know, as far as they know.
+As far as they know.

 Yeah, they don't care.

-So, no, I didn't have any problem with that.
+No, I didn't have any problem with that.

-I hooked the line up to what is known in fishing as an outrigger, which is kind of like a short little fishing pole that you would have, it was like about a foot and a half long, and it went through that.
+The only thing that really differed at that point in how I dealt with the line is that instead of when I exhausted the two fishing poles worth aligned, I hooked the line up to what is known in fishing as an outrigger, which is kind of like a short little fishing pole that you would have was like about a foot and a half long.

 How could there be a hole?